Cryptoc1/CMS/README.md

 # CMS
-A 'Content Management System' written in Python
+A very small 'Content Management System' written in Python

 ## What is the purpose of CMS?
 CMS was a project I created when learning MySQL and building data systems